 - Managers spent the latter part of 2022 increasing the defensiveness of their portfolios, selectively adding to healthcare, gold and insurance names and seeking quality companies overall.

 - Within consumer discretionary, managers prefer gaming and education companies, which are more resilient in a downturn than retail and travel.
 This is consistent with the median manager being above benchmark in the quarter after the February ‘23 reporting season, where there were more misses than upside surprises to expected earnings.

 - Managers are expecting that earnings guidance will be revised down in the May confession season, prior to the August ‘23 reporting season.
 As such, there is a preference for retaining existing positions and only trimming or adding when valuation opportunities arise.

-- Increased competition impacting future NIMs and expectations of slowing credit growth have impacted views on banks more than Silicon Valley Bank (SVB)-related concerns.
+- Increased competition impacting future net interest margins (NIMs) and expectations of slowing credit growth have impacted views on banks more than Silicon Valley Bank (SVB)-related concerns.

 - Most managers are maintaining their underweight to the sector.

 M&A activity heats up

 - The first quarter saw an increase in takeover offers for ASX companies, predominantly from offshore companies.

 - Managers note the potential for takeovers provides a floor for value companies.